James, Lakers beat Nuggets in Game 5 to reach NBA Finals

 END OF THE ROAD

-Game 5 came on Denver coach Michael Malone’s 82nd day in the bubble after arriving July 7.
+Game 5 came on Malone’s 82nd day in the bubble after arriving July 7.
 He thinks the time showed that the Nuggets are headed in the right direction and hoped it would last few weeks longer.

 “But when I think about this whole experience, as crazy as it sounds — and it’s been hard being away from family — being with the players and staff and the front office, everyone that’s here, has made this a lot easier than I imagine it could be otherwise,” Malone said.